kschweig/OfflineRL/index.md

 - Random Dataset: A random policy serves as naive baseline for data collection
 - Expert Dataset: Best policy found during online training used greedy for sampling
 - Mixed Dataset: Mixture of random dataset (80%) and expert dataset (20%)
-- Noisy Dataset: Best policy found during online training used $\eps$-greedy for sampling
+- Noisy Dataset: Best policy found during online training used $\epsilon$-greedy for sampling
 - Replay Dataset: Collection of all samples generated by online policy during training

 A visualisation of the behaviour contained for different datasets collected in the environment [MountainCar-v0][mountaincar] is given below.